Richard Case

 Richard Case (born 1964) is an American comics artist best known for his work for DC Comics especially the Vertigo imprint.

-He is not to be confused with the similarly-named Richard Case, a comics artist who worked for the Iger Studio and Fiction House in the 1940s.
+He is not to be confused with the similarly-named Richard Case, another comics artist who worked for the Iger Studio and Fiction House in the 1940s.

 Career

 After receiving a Bachelor of Fine Arts degree from the Rhode Island School of Design, Richard Case worked as an assistant to comics artist Walt Simonson in 1985.
 Case's first credited published comic book story appeared in Marvel Comics' Strange Tales vol. 2 #10 (Jan.
 1988).
 He moved to DC Comics and pencilled the majority of issues of Grant Morrison's run on Doom Patrol beginning with issue #19 (Feb.
 1989).
 In 1992, he drew several issues of Darkhold: Pages from the Book of Sins for Marvel.
 Back at DC, Case inked Marc Hempel's pencils on the Sandman story "The Kindly Ones" and penciled a few pages in Hempel's style.
 He illustrated Jamie Delano's Ghostdancing limited series, the final story arc of Peter Milligan's Shade, the Changing Man, and Hunter: The Age of Magic with Dylan Horrocks.
 Since leaving the comics industry, he has worked extensively in computer game illustration especially for Ubisoft.